 429 University Museum

-My research focuses on understanding the interactions between the social and biological forces that produce and reproduce inequalities across generations through mechanisms of developmental plasticity, immune function, human energetics, and nutritional health.
+My research interests lie in understanding the ways in which ecological, sociopolitical, and economic environments become embodied through biocultural processes that extend across generations and how changes in those environments affect human health and people’s ability to meet their basic needs.
 I am a biocultural anthropologist with an active field and laboratory research program.
-My current research is situated in the community of Nuñoa located in the southern Peruvian Andes and employs both ethnographic and biological methodologies to explore the determinants of infant growth and health in a community undergoing rapid economic and nutritional transition.
+I currently serve as the director of the Biocultural Anthropology Methods Laboratory (BAMLab) at Penn.
+My current research is situated in the community of Nuñoa located in the southern Peruvian Andes and employs both ethnographic and biological methodologies to examine the political ecology of health in a community undergoing rapid economic, nutritional, and environmental transition.

 ANTH 143 Being Human: Biology, Culture, and Human Diversity

 Axilrod Faculty Fellow - Population Studies Center (PSC)